Nutzzz/GameCollector/README.md

 ### Oculus

 If the Oculus service is running (as it does even when the program is not open), the database is usually locked and connot be read.
 The handler attempts to stop the service, but this only works if the consumer application is running as administrator.

+### TheGamesDB

+This is an *experimental* handler, with the idea of assisting the supplementation of information for prior found games.
+It only searches for PC games.
+However, because it relies on title match it will certainly result in both false-positives and false-negatives.

 ## Differences from Upstream